songxiaodi/GitNew/readme.txt

 ls -a
 Git is a distributed version control system.
-Git is free software distributed under the GPL. dsgsb
+Git is free software distributed under the GPl odsfsdf
+瓜皮